 - 1.5 lbs flap meat (skirt, flank,sirlon will work as well (thinly slice against the grain))

-- 1 tbsp kosher salt (salt to taste (more or less))
+- 1 tablespoon kosher salt (salt to taste (more or less))

-- 2 tbsp grapeseed oil (more may be needed)
+- 2 tablespoon grapeseed oil (more may be needed)

 - 1 lb fresh green beans (cut tips off)